-Dr. Gregoire has performed in many noted venues throughout the United States, such as the Basilica of St. Mary’s in Minneapolis, the Cathedral of the Immaculate Conception and Grace and Holy Trinity Cathedral, both of Kansas City, as well as Saint Thomas Church Fifth Avenue in New York City.
-His international performances include Notre Dame de Bon Voyage in Cannes, France, the Nieuwe Kerk in Amsterdam, the Kaliningrad Cathedral in Russia, and the Marktkirche in Halle, Germany.
-He was a performer for the Organ Historical Society’s 2017 National Convention in Minnesota, where his “engaging recital” was “played with unfailing energy, drive, and expression” giving “full justice to its complexity” (The Tracker, Winter 2018).
-In the Fall of 2016, he was a selected performer for a Pipedreams Live! event at the Meyerson Symphony Center in Dallas, in which Theater Jones claimed him as having "represented the new generation of virtuosi" and remarked on "the huge cheer that went up from his claque in the balcony when his name was announced [that] was unequalled all afternoon" noting "once he started to play, it was easy to understand their excitement."
-In the spring of 2017, Dr. Gregoire won the Concerto Competition at Southern Methodist University, performing the second and fourth movements of Joseph Jongen’s Symphonie Concertante with the Meadows Symphony Orchestra.
-Dr. Gregoire was a finalist in the 2014 Pistoia International Organ Competition in Italy and he was named Diploma Laureate in the 2013 Mikael Tariverdiev International Organ Competition, where he received special prize “Shabyt” for a solo recital and CD engagement at the Astana Organ Hall in Kazakhstan.
-His performances can be heard on Pipedreams from American Public Media, and weekend services at St. Andrew United Methodist Church can be streamed live at standrewumc.org.
+Praised for his "top notch technique and musicianship" by The Dallas Morning News, Gregoire has performed in many noted venues throughout the United States and international performances in France, German, Italy, Russia and the Netherlands.
+His performance for the Organ Historical Society’s 2017 National Convention in Minnesota was dubbed an “engaging recital … played with unfailing energy, drive, and expression … (giving) full justice to its complexity” (The Tracker, Winter 2018).
+In fall 2016, he was a selected performer for a Pipedreams Live! event at the Meyerson Symphony Center in Dallas, in which TheaterJones claimed him as having "represented the new generation of virtuosi" and remarked on "the huge cheer that went up from his claque in the balcony when his name was announced [that] was unequalled all afternoon," noting "once he started to play, it was easy to understand their excitement."
+In spring 2017, Gregoire won the Concerto Competition at Southern Methodist University, performing the second and fourth movements of Joseph Jongen’s Symphonie Concertante with the Meadows Symphony Orchestra.
+Gregoire was a finalist in the 2014 Pistoia International Organ Competition in Italy and he was named Diploma Laureate in the 2013 Mikael Tariverdiev International Organ Competition, where he received special prize “Shabyt” for a solo recital and CD engagement at the Astana Organ Hall in Kazakhstan.
+His performances can be heard on Pipedreams from American Public Media, and weekend services at St. Andrew United Methodist Church, streamed live at www.standrewumc.org.

-An advocate for new music, Dr. Gregoire gave the world premiere of the Preludes and Fugues in Ab Major and F Minor by American composer, Henry Martin, which are part of a larger collection of 24 preludes and fugues, commissioned by Michael Barone, host of American Public Media’s program Pipedreams.
+An advocate for new music, Gregoire gave the world premiere of the Preludes and Fugues in Ab Major and F Minor by American composer Henry Martin, which are part of a larger collection of 24 preludes and fugues, commissioned by Michael Barone, host of American Public Media’s Pipedreams.
 Through the generous support of members of St. Andrew, he commissioned and worked closely with American composer Douglas Pew for a Christmas-themed concerto for organ and orchestra.
-The work, A Very Merry Rhapsody, was premiered December 2015 as part of the large-scale annual Christmas program, “Christmas at St. Andrew” to an enthusiastic standing ovation.
+The work, A Very Merry Rhapsody, premiered December 2015 as part of the large-scale annual Christmas program, “Christmas at St. Andrew,” to an enthusiastic standing ovation.
 In 2008, he premiered Praise! for organ and steel drum, part of the Minnesota Organ Book, commissioned for the National American Guild of Organists Convention in Minneapolis.
 The work was also recorded and is included in the publication through Augsburg Fortress.